 ENTER.
-In Debian, the root account for MariaDB is tied closely to automated system maintenance, so we should not change the configured authentication methods for that account.
+In Ubuntu, the root account for MariaDB is tied closely to automated system maintenance, so we should not change the configured authentication methods for that account.
 Doing so would make it possible for a package update to break the database system by removing access to the administrative account.
 Later, we will cover how to optionally set up an additional administrative account for password access if socket authentication is not appropriate for your use case.

 From there, you can press